 We respectfully caution Aboriginal and Torres Strait Islander readers that this website contains images of people who have passed away.Close

-The Magabala mid-career Fellowship was launched in 2020 and is an annual award generously supported by Serp Hills Foundation and Australian Indigenous Coffee.
+The Magabala mid-career Fellowship was launched in 2020 and is an annual award generously supported by Serp Hills Foundation.
 This opportunity, worth $10,000, is intended to provide valuable time for a mid-career author to work on a current manuscript.

 The Fellowship is open to Aboriginal and Torres Strait Islander storytellers and writers who have previously published at least two books.
 We welcome submissions of junior, YA and adult fiction, non-fiction, poetry, and memoir (please note children’s picture book manuscripts are ineligible).

 Please note, the Fellowship is awarded to a mid-career author.
 To enter you must have previously published at least two books.
 This can be in any genre or category, but it must have been traditionally published.
 Self-published works are excluded.